rudecs/openvcloud/docs/Monitoring/cloudunits.md

 - **CU_M**: Memory, expressed in GB
 - **CU_NO**: Network transfer in operator, expressed in GB send/received
 - **CU_NP**: Network transfer peering, expressed in GB send/received

+At the machine-level notice following fields:
+- **id**: ID of the virtual machine, in the above example check the virtual machine with `"id": 1054`
+- **imagename**: Name of the OS image used by the virtual machine, in the above example: `"imagename": "Ubuntu 14.04 x64"``
+- **name**: Name of the virtual machine, in the above example: `"name": "Test machine"`

 These records are generated every 30 minutes.
 You can also trigger the creation process using the following Rest API: